 Enhance Your Communication As You Send Him Away To College

 A misunderstanding between a parent and his child often comes in the way to having good and open communication.
 You need to survive this stage, especially when your college-age child no longer lives with you.
 There’s nothing wrong to demand your kid to act maturely, but avoid getting caught up in a heated conversation.
+“Assure that BOTH you and your child are calm when speaking about behaviors.
+Convey understanding of their feelings and ask them what they think will help them to manage their emotions.
+Communicating while calm always results in more successful plans.”
+Barb Roba, LMCH said.

 Your child will act maturely in front of a mature adult.
 And will have the higher probability of being positive about his future if his parents believe that there is a positive future ahead of him.
 Giving him the support he needed, communicating well their thoughts as a parent without sounding judgmental, nurturing the seed of respect, responsibility, and self-esteem without coming into view as demanding or authoritative is the kind of parent he needs this time of his life.